benweier/blizzard.js/README.md

 The User Account API methods are available via the `account` object of _battlenet-api_.

-All User Account requests take `accessToken` as a request parameter.
+All User Account requests take `access_token` as a request parameter.
 Access tokens are generated with OAuth 2.0 and are valid for 30 days.
 How you implement OAuth is up to you, although I recommend checking out Blizzard's own [passport-bnet](https://www.npmjs.com/package/passport-bnet) package and reading the [Using OAuth](https://dev.battle.net/docs/read/oauth) article for more details.

 The supported origins for the Account API are: `us`, `eu`, `kr`, and `tw`.